Search

 • Reviewing why calls are transferred and putting actions in place to reduce transfers

-For businesses, particularly ones with significant volume spikes during peak season, filling recruitment goals with the right talent is not enough.
+For businesses, particularly those with significant volume spikes during peak season, filling recruitment goals with the right talent is not enough.
 Proactive planning is required to determine how many people are needed for each workgroup and how each workgroup is staffed.
-To address how each workgroup is staffed, an organization may consider approaches such as placing new hires into easier call types and then upskilling them to take additional call types and/or augmenting staffing gaps with outsourcer support.
-One area we see organizations struggle with is peak season preparation, which should include having a clearly defined forecast and a validated approach to staffing all queues in advance of peak season.
+Organizations may consider approaches such as placing new hires into easier call types, upskilling them over time, and augmenting staffing gaps with outsourcer support.
+One area where organizations often struggle is peak season preparation, which should include a clearly defined forecast and a validated approach to staffing all queues in advance.

 Share This Post